 Women's Soccer News

-LEBANON, Tenn. – Cumberland University announced the 2014 Fall Dean’s List this past week, which includes 130 student-athletes, athletic department personnel and athletic training majors.
-The honor is reserved for students who have achieved a grade-point-average of 3.50 or above on all classes attempted during the fall semester.
+LEBANON, Tenn. – Cumberland University announced the 2015 Fall Dean’s List this week, which includes 142 student-athletes, athletic department personnel and athletic training majors.
+The honor is reserved for students who achieved a grade-point-average of 3.50 or above on all classes attempted during the fall semester.